 Can I really save money by going solar?

 There are many ways solar can help you save money!
 You can take advantage of federal and state tax incentives, which provide a tax credit of 30% of installation costs through 2032.
-You could also enjoy a lower monthly electricity bill, a higher home value (Zillow estimates that homes with solar panels sell for an average of 4% more on resale), and if you produce more than you use, you can sell energy back to the power grid.
+You could also enjoy a lower monthly electricity bill and a higher home value (Zillow estimates that homes with solar panels sell for an average of 4% more on resale).
 What’s more, we offer financing options that help lower the upfront investment for solar panels.

 How long will solar tax incentives be available?

-Maryland customers have cash and financing options available through our partner.
-Our solar partner will work with you to find the best payment option.
+Maryland Massachusetts, and Illinois customers have cash and financing options available through our partners.
+The solar partner available in your state will work with you to find the best payment option.